Cod-e-Codes/test-repo/README.md

 ## Changelog

 ### v0.6.0-beta.3 (Upcoming)
+- **Interactive File Picker**: New file browser interface for `:sendfile` command with directory navigation and file type filtering
 - **Bell Notifications**: New `:bell` and `:bell-mention` commands for audio alerts with rate limiting and config persistence

 ### v0.6.0-beta.2 (Latest)